-The theme of this meeting will be for members to present the " hacked " images they have edited based on the initial material supplied by our secretary.
-More or less anything goes as long as the end work is derived, at least in part, from the image(s) provided.
+The meeting was for members to present the " hacked " images they had edited based on the initial material supplied by our secretary.
+More or less anything went as long as the end work was derived, at least in part, from the image(s) provided.

 Another Photographic event you may want to see